ha5ha6/judy_blog/_pages/pgac.md

 where $$\phi(s,a)$$ contains feature vectors

-Then the policy can be delivered in a softmax manner w.r.t $$h$$, indicating that the actions with the highest preferences in each state are given the highest probabilities of being selected
+Then the policy can be delivered in a softmax manner w.r.t action preferences $$h$$, indicating that the actions with the highest preferences in each state are given the highest probabilities of being selected

 $$\pi(a\mids; \boldsymbol{\theta}) \triangleq \frac{\exp h(s,a; \boldsymbol{\theta})}{\sum_b \exp h(s,b; \boldsymbol{\theta})}$$